reagento/dishka/README.md

 By default, if the same dependency is requested multiple times within a single scope without leaving it, the same instance is returned.

-If you are developing a web application, you would enter the `APP` scope on startup and enter the `REQUEST` scope for each HTTP-request.
+For a web application, enter `APP` scope on startup and `REQUEST` scope for each HTTP request.

 If the standard scope flow doesn't fit your needs, you can define your own `Scopes` class.

 **Container** is what you use to get your dependencies.
 You simply call `.get(SomeType)`, and it finds a way to provide you with an instance of that type.
 The container itself doesn't create objects but manages their lifecycle and caches.
-It delegates object creation to providers that were added during setup.
+It delegates object creation to providers added during setup.

 **Provider** is a collection of functions that actually provide certain objects.
 A `Provider` is a class with various attributes and methods, each created through `provide`, `alias`, or